Byte-Stuff/Everest/docs/LambdaLang/README.md

 ?> **Tip** \
 Please keep in mind that, while thr SDM and LDM Instructions are available in User mode, they WILL be controlled by the MMU

+!> **Warning** \
+Trying to write to any memory not paged in the page table beforehand (in user mode) will result in an error, as well as an interrupt

 ### Mathematical Operations

 | Instruction | Argument 1 | Argument 2 | Description | CPU mode |